2676 West NC 24

 Built in 1910 as a U.S. Post Office, this building now houses the Arts Council of Fayetteville and their arts center that offers a wide array of unique, rotating art exhibits.

 The Airborne and Special Operations Museum takes its guests on a trip through time, celebrating military history throughout the years.
 One of the most popular exhibits is the simulator, which lets guests in on the action of what the army is trained to do.

-Home to the Daniel and Peter Mallet families from 1778 to 1857, this Coastal Plain cottage is listed on the National Register of Historic Places and now contains an art gallery, as well as houses part of the Lafayette Collection.
-The gallery features exhibits, paintings, sculptures, and other mixed media works by Methodist College art faculty and students.
+Home to the Daniel and Peter Mallet families from 1778 to 1857, this Coastal Plain cottage is listed on the National Register of Historic Places and now is home to the Methodist University Office of Institutional Advancement and Alumni Affairs.

 A very unique complex that combines three resources in one setting: the 1897 Poe House, a modern museum building, and the remains of the Fayetteville Arsenal.
 Numerous exhibits from 1897 to 1917 are displayed in the museum and visitors receive guided tours of the Poe House upon arrival.
 Self guided tours are available of the museum and the arsenal.

 Promoting the arts in Onslow County, this arts council has an art gallery that features monthly visual arts exhibitions plus offers classes and workshops.